ose-net/yesql.net/README.md

   // Some code to handle the error.
 }
 ```
-If you want to handle the error in another way, you can use the `ParseAndThrow` method.
+If you do not want to handle the error, you can use the `ParseAndThrow` method.
 ```cs
 ISqlCollection sqlStatements = new YeSqlParser().ParseAndThrow(source);
 ```